Stingless Bee FAQ

 • How many hives can I have on my property? + -

 You can keep hives of stingless bees at moderately high densities particularly in suburban areas.
 Home gardens are particularly rich sources of food for bees because so many ornamental plants flower heavily and so offer abundant food for bees.
 Most suburban blocks will have spaces for at least four hives, maybe many more.
 Only when densities get very high, say around 50 hives on a hectare, will competition start to become limiting to colony growth.
 In areas which are poor for bees, then problems of starvation could arise at lower hive densities.
-Landscapes that are poor for bees include areas dominated by grass, monocultures of trees over large areas, pine plantations, etc. Another issue with high hive densities is that of fighting swarms which may become a greater problem when hives are closer, as bees of different colonies do not share space well.
-Keep hives that aren't split from the same colony at least a few metres apart from each other (minimum 3-5m), varying the height of the hive and orientation of the entry holes to help the bees differentiate which hive is theirs.
+Landscapes that are poor for bees include areas dominated by grass, monocultures of trees over large areas, pine plantations, etc.

 • How do I mount my hive? + -